will-wow/contacts/docs/blog.md

 {/each}
 ```

 This component will take a `contacts` prop from a Rails template, which will be the current list of contacts from the database.
-We then loop over each contact with `{#each contacts as contact}`, and for each one, render a `ContactRow` for that contact.
+We then loop over each contact with `{#each contacts as contact}`, and for each one, render a `ContactRow`.

 We also pass in callback functions to the Rows, which will make AJAX calls to save and delete contacts.
 Note that to make this example simpler, `Api` is just a little wrapper around `fetch`.
 When deleting a contact, we'll also need to remove it from the list of contacts.
-So the `onDelete` function does both the DELETE call, and filters out the contact from the list.
+So the `onDelete` function both does the DELETE call and filters out the contact from the list.

 We're using `bind:contact` to get two-way binding when passing each contact to a row.
 That means when when a user types a character, the `contacts` list in here will be reactively updated, and the changes are ready to be saved by `saveContact`.